-59 Permanent plantation - Premises used for growing plants not intended to be harvested.

-60 Place of worship - Premises used by an organised group for worship and religious activities.
-The use may include ancillary facilities for social, educational and associated charitable activities.
+Permanent plantation - Premises used for growing plants not intended to be harvested.
+Place of worship - Premises used by an organised group for worship and religious activities.
+The use may include ancillary facilities 60 for social, educational and associated charitable activities.

-Column 1 Column 2 Column 3 Column 4 Use Definition Examples include Does not include the following examples Port services the arrival and departure of vessels; the movement of passengers or goods on or off vessels; any ancillary activities directly serving the needs of passengers and visitors or the housing, servicing, maintenance and repair of vessels. the arrival and departure of vessels; the movement of passengers or goods on or off vessels; any ancillary activities directly serving the needs of passengers and visitors or the housing, servicing, maintenance and repair of vessels.
-Marina, ferry terminal Landing Relocatable home park Premises used for relocatable dwellings (whether they are permanently located or not) that provides long-term residential accommodation.
-The use may include a manager's residence and office, ancillary food and drink outlet, kiosk, amenity buildings and the provision of recreation facilities for the exclusive use of residents.
-(62) Tourist park
+Column 1 Column 2 Column 3 Column 4 Use Definition Examples include Does not include the following examples Port services Premises used for the following: the arrival and departure of vessels; the movement of passengers or goods on or off vessels; any ancillary activities directly serving the needs of passengers and visitors or the housing, servicing, maintenance and repair of vessels.
+(61) the arrival and departure of vessels; the movement of passengers or goods on or off vessels; any ancillary activities directly serving the needs of passengers and visitors or the housing, servicing, maintenance and repair of vessels.
+(61) the arrival and departure of vessels; any ancillary activities directly serving the needs of passengers and visitors or the housing, servicing, maintenance and repair of vessels.
+Marina, ferry terminal Landing